If a Friend Has Experienced Violence

 - Understand how this incident affects you.
 Any feelings you are experiencing are completely normal.

 - You may want to talk with someone about your own feelings.
-Resources available to victims of sexual violence are also available to you.
+Resources available to victims of sexual misconduct are also available to you.